yxm0513/AirwallexTest/README.md

  - Enhance the test template with random data.

 Finally, didn't touch mocha/chai much before, however, it should be a good start.

-Hope I can div into them deep in feature.
+Hope I can div into them deeply in feature.